Time Traveling Turned Me into a Monster (bib 2020)

 Storm (bib 2018)

 At the beginning of the 1st semester we should create a picture on the topic of storm.
 It is pretty much inspired by an Epic Mickey artwork, so I don’t make a secret out of it.
 Does anyone find the hidden Oswald? =D

 GoldMan27 – The Mechanical Overlord (2013)

 My first more elaborate project in Photoshop.
 I made this image for a forum member named “GoldMan27” or “TheMechanicalOverlord”, who turned 18 back then.
 It was a very complex task because I wanted to maintain the symmetry and worked very pixel-precisely.
 For example, I painstakingly painted the cracks in the magma by hand.

 First Digital Art (2005)

-My dad showed me how Photoshop works when I was 6 or 7.
+My dad showed me how to work with Photoshop when I was 6 or 7.
 Unfortunately, I couldn’t find the original files on our old computer, so I took pictures of the prints.
+I found the first image sometime later saved on a CD, which had a slight green tint to it, so I minimally corrected the colors.
 For some reason I thought, I made these in MS Paint, but these grass brush strokes are definitely from Photoshop!